 The bottom line: why companies choose to outsource

 Companies never make the decision to outsource lightly — the risks and benefits of outsourcing are significant.
 Nonetheless, outsourcing does bring opportunities that can catapult a business into success: giving it a greater market share, allowing it to scale, and revealing new revenue opportunities.
 If you decide outsourcing is the best strategy for you, spend some time exploring the various tools and resources available.
-One great resource is our guide to what you should outsource.
-Check it out now!
+Two great resources are outsourced it costs and our guide to what you should outsource.
+Check them out now!